 Infection of the feet can occur from chronic licking.

 These are commonly known as lick granulomas.
 There are many causes, allergies being a primary one.
 Other causes include arthritis, skin tumors, inflamed nerves, fungal infections, ectoparasites, and psychological factors like boredom and stress.
 Once the licking starts the problem is difficult to control.
 In some cases we have found that the use of the laser has been a significant help.
-These pets will need antibiotics for many months to clear this up.
+The most effective treatment is the use of antibiotics for many months.

 This small lick granuloma is on the front leg of a Golden Retriever